Zephyr Mortgages Conveyancing Panel Information

 Remember: CML requirements are not guidelines; they are the lender client’s instructions.

-CQS accreditation gives no guarantee to lender panel acceptance.
-Nevertheless the Council of Mortgage Lenders have indicated that it is likely to become a prerequisite for firms wishing to join their panels.
-Some mortgage companies now use the scheme as the starting point for Panel approval as is the case with Astra Mortgages.
+The Law Society’s CQS membership is no guarantee to lender panel acceptance.
+Nevertheless the Council of Mortgage Lenders have indicated that it is likely to become a prerequisite for firms wishing to remain on their approved list of conveyancing solicitors.
+Some Lenders now use the Conveyancing Quality Scheme accreditation as the starting point for Panel membership such as HSBC.

-My firm is listed on the Zephyr Mortgages conveyancing panel and due to complete a purchase within the next week.
-I can not locate a Mortgage Deed for the client to execute.
+I am on the Zephyr Mortgages conveyancing panel and due to complete a remortgage shortly.
+My file does not contain a Mortgage Deed for the client to execute.
 Who do I contact at Zephyr Mortgages to obtain duplicate documents?

 Find a Lawyer on the Zephyr Mortgages Conveyancing Panel